 And don’t forget your insurance for the Philippines.

 Travel Tip: Click here to know prices and schedule to book your bus/boat tickets online with 12Go Asia.

 If you are coming from San Juan Beach or San Fernando La Union, you have to ride a jeep to San Gabriel for around 20 PHP.
 Just mention to the jeepney driver that you are going to Tangadan Falls and he will drop you off in the tricycle terminal where you can get a tricycle for 50 PHP for two people.

 The entrance fee for Tangadan Falls is 30 PHP.
 You can have a guide for 500-600 PHP (good enough for 6-7 people and you can always join a group to share expenses) and they will guide you around the trek for 50-60 minutes to get to Tangadan Falls.

 Read here our favorite La Union tourist spots!

 2. Cambugahay Falls, Siquijor

 Cambugahay Waterfalls is a really amazing and very quiet destination.
 The water is transparent and very clean.
 You can jump and even swing on a rope to go into the water.
 The waterfalls has two levels.
 The first part is the huge waterfall where people jump and swim.
 The second level is more quiet, perfect for swimming and relaxing.
 Also, there is no entrance fee, you guys!
-Going here was a really awesome experience and one of our favorite things to do in Siquijor Island!
+Going here was a really awesome experience and if you want to know more about waterfalls read the secret waterfalls of Siquijor.

 3. Lugason Falls, Siquijor Island